WanjaoColins/KingCounty_Housing_Market_Study/README.md

 - Benard Kinyua
 - Janet Atunga

-Feel free to explore the code, provide feedback, or contribute to further enrichment.
+Feel free to explore the code, provide feedback, or contribute for further enrichment.
 Happy modeling!